akacode-hub/Princess-Diary/README.md

 Image 4: Dress worn by princess orginal and its effects in different backgrounds
 ![modified]
 (4.PNG)
 ![original]
 (5.PNG)
+Image 5: Princess while dressing modified look using cavas
+![]6.PNG
+Image 6:New look of cinderella in purple dress!
+![]7.PNG
+Image 7: Comparing original image vs the modified one
+![]8.PNG

 ## What is the question you are solving?